How does this medication work? What will it do for me?

 Stopping and restarting treatment: If you miss more than 3 days' worth of treatment, talk to your doctor about how to safely restart the medication.

-Surgery: If you are going to have surgery, make sure you let all the doctors, including dentists, know that you are using rivastigmine patch.
+Surgery: Rivastigmine increases the effects of some medications that are used during surgery.
+If you are going to have surgery, make sure you let all the doctors, including dentists, know that you are using rivastigmine patch.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.